openchattanooga/open-data-automation/docs/fme/workflow-organization.md

 #### Workflow Runner

 This is an FME workflow that runs the project's main workflow.
-This is the actual workflow that is scheduled to run by the master workflow or placed directly on a scheduler.
+This is the actual workflow that is scheduled to run by the master workflow, or placed directly on a scheduler.

 The name of this file for each workflow project is called `runner.fmw`.